If your Strat bridge is leaning too much towards or away from the neck, these simple steps will get you back to the right angle.

 A reader recently asked how he could adjust the angle of the tremolo bridge on his Stratocaster.
 In his case, the bridge was leaning towards the neck.
-It is a very simply process to adjust this.
-The main thing to keep in mind is not to tighten the trem claw screws too much (covered in step # 3).
-Your goal is to have the perfect balance between the tension of the strings vs the tecnsion of the tremolo springs.
+Adjusting this is a very simple process.
+The main thing to keep in mind is to not tighten the trem claw screws too much (covered in step # 3).
+Your goal is to have the perfect balance between the tension of the strings and the tension of the tremolo springs.

 1. Loosen your strings a great deal.
 You don’t have to remove them, but loosen them almost to the point of removal.

-2. Turn your guitar over and remove the tremolo cavity plate (a square piece of plastic on the back of the body that his held to the body with several small screws).
+2. Turn your guitar over and remove the tremolo cavity plate (a square piece of plastic on the back of the body that is being held by several small screws).

 3. You should notice two rather large screws that hold the trem claw to the body.
 If your bridge leans too much towards the neck, tighten those two screws.
 Do not screw them all the way in, but tighten them so that they are substantially closer to the body.
 If your bridge leans too much away from the neck, loosen those two screws a bit.